How to Get Published

 As a matter of fact, by reading work from other writers, you can help develop a sense of what works and what doesn’t.
 Developing that sense will help you in your own writing to improve your skills along the way.

-If your real goal is to get read, getting to the Top Ten and get published by Harper-Collins or similar publishing houses, here are some ideas that are NOT in violation of the Angie′s Diary policy:
+If your real goal is to get read, get to the Top Ten, and get published by Harper-Collins or similar publishing houses, here are some ideas that are NOT in violation of Angie′s Diary policy:

 Get the most out of your Free Basic Account: